jeff6942016/entra-identity-platform/azure-ciem-least-privilege/README.md

 **Finding:** `creep-user` accumulated access through **multiple group memberships** (`Engineering` carrying Backup Operator, `Security` carrying Reader), so effective permissions exceeded the role.

 **Remediation:** ran an **access review** scoped to the `Engineering` group with auto-apply enabled, and removed the excess membership so standing Backup Operator was stripped while legitimate Reader access remained.

+**Why this fix:** The excess came from group inheritance, not a direct assignment, so the durable fix is governance rather than a one-off edit.
+An access review with auto-apply strips the unneeded membership and leaves a repeatable, audited control that catches the creep again next cycle, instead of a manual removal that silently re-accumulates.

 <details>
 <summary>Evidence</summary>